-After creating an account and funding it, select a market to trade from the drop down and a quote duration by clicking on the appropriate duration you are looking for:
+Select a market to trade from the drop down and a quote duration by clicking on the appropriate duration you are looking for:

-In this case the trader has chosen ETH/USD as the currency exchange rate to trade, and 1 hour for the quote duration.
+In this case the trader has chosen XBT/USD as the currency exchange rate to trade, and 1 hour for the quote duration.
 The time the trade is created, plus the quote duration is what sets the trade's expiration time (i.e. the time from trade initiation to settlement is the quote duration).